Eerie calm settles on Wall Street as Hurricane Sandy sweeps in

 Bankers, traders and financial advisors had little to do that was pressing, but for operations and back-office staffers, it was a big day.

-But for many of Wall Street's money makers, it was a day of checking Blackberrys, dialling into conference calls, watching television and spending time with their families.
+But for many of Wall Street's money makers, it was a day of checking Blackberrys, dialing into conference calls, watching television and spending time with their families.

 "I'm going to try and not drive my wife crazy as I work from home," said Dan Fuss, vice chairman and portfolio manager at Loomis Sayles, which oversees roughly $182 billion.